schitresh/computer_science/networks/L3_network_layer/6_arp_address_resolution_protocol.md

 ### Inverse ARP
 - Uses MAC address to find the IP address (inverse of ARP)
-- Enabled by defualt in ATM (Asynchronous Transfer Mode) networks and frame relays
+- Enabled by default in ATM (Asynchronous Transfer Mode) networks and frame relays

 ### Gratuitous ARP
-- Used in advance network scenarios and detecting duplicate IP addresses
+- Used in advanced network scenarios and detecting duplicate IP addresses
 - Performed by computer while booting up
   - When NIC (Network Interface Card) is powered for the first time
   - It automatically broadcast its MAC address to entire network